tuningmind/carpe_diem/README.md

 ## Game Rules:
 Carpe Diem is an optimization game illustrating the trade-offs between time,
     energy, and money.

 You begin with 3 energy and 8 dollars.

 To gain or lose time:
-    You have 5 time each turn.
+   -  You have 5 time each turn.
-    Each turn, which is equal to one day, you get 4 cards from a deck of playing cards.
+   -  Each turn, which is equal to one day, you get 4 cards from a deck of playing cards.
-    1st card costs 1 time to play
+   -  1st card costs 1 time to play
-    2nd card costs 2 time to play
+   -  2nd card costs 2 time to play
-    3rd card costs 3 time to play
+   -  3rd card costs 3 time to play
-    4th card costs 4 time to play
+   -  4th card costs 4 time to play

 To gain or lose energy:
-    Clubs           +1 Energy
+   -  Hearts give +1 Energy
-    Diamonds         0 Energy
+   -  Diamonds give 0 Energy
-    Hearts          -1 Energy
+   -  Clubs give -1 Energy
-    Spades          -3 Energy
+   -  Spades give -3 Energy
-    Recuperation: Unused time can be traded for 1 Energy per time Daily expenses: each day costs 1 energy
+   -  Recuperation: Unused time can be traded for 1 Energy per time
+   -  Daily expenses: each day costs 1 energy

 To gain or lose money:
-    Play number cards to gain that much money. (e.g.: 9 of hearts gives $9)
+   -  Play number cards to gain that much money. (e.g.: 9 of hearts gives $9)
-    Freelancing: unused time can be traded for 1 dollar per time Face cards cost $5, and grant victory points of:
+   -  Freelancing: unused time can be traded for 1 dollar per time
+   -  Face cards cost $5, and grant victory points of:
-        10 (Jack),
+       *  10 (Jack),
-        20 (Queen),
+       *  20 (Queen),
-        30 (King),
+       *  30 (King),
-        50 (Ace).
+       *  50 (Ace).
-    Daily expenses: each day costs 4 dollars
+   -  Daily expenses: each day costs 4 dollars

 Victory points:
-    Victory points are added directly to the point total and cannot be lost.
+   -  Victory points are added directly to the point total and cannot be lost or spent.

 End of each turn (daily expenses, mentioned above):
-    -1 Energy
+   -  -1 Energy
-    -4 Dollars
+   -  -4 Dollars

+You may not make a move that will result in negative values.

 Play till you run out of cards or no cards are playable.
 Game lasts up to 13 days.

 ## Other notes
 This is an initial effort.
 Design suggestions are welcome.